Delegates

 3. Even when you change workplaces, you’ll find that your in-depth knowledge of work rights will always serve you well.

-A Health and Safety Representative (HSR) is similar to a delegate in that they’re a union member elected by their workmates to represent them.
+A Health and Safety Representative (HSR) is similar to a delegate in that they represent the workers on site.

 The key difference is that HSRs only act on Work Health and Safety issues i.e. anything that affects the physical and/or mental health of workers.
 As such, HSRs have different powers to delegates.

-A union delegate is an employee elected by other union members in the same workplace to represent their interests.
-Whereas a union organiser is a union official who works for the union, rather than an employee, who liaises with delegates across multiple workplaces to address union members’ issues.
+A union delegate is an employee in the workplace that represent workers’ interests.
+A union Organiser works for the union, and liaises with delegates across multiple workplaces to address union members’ issues.

 Enter your email to access our expert workplace information